leafo/lapis-community/README.md

 continue to operate on the same schema.
 No significant changes to code interfaces are made.

-The *major* vesrion will only be incremented if the project is rewritten or there are substantial breaking changes such that require to concurrent versions of the library.
+The *major* version will only be incremented if the project is rewritten or there are substantial breaking changes such that require to concurrent versions of the library.